UKchooper/SeleniumUiTests/README.md

 I have tried to use as many best practices as possible, however, if I have missed some, could improve in areas etc let me know!

+I have been following the page object model pattern (https://www.selenium.dev/documentation/test_practices/encouraged/page_object_models/) to keep all the elements in one location.
+As this is a Windows application I have used 'Application Model' within my tests rather than 'Page Model'.

 Prerequisite:
 - Windows calculator (should be pre-installed on all windows computers)
 - Visual Studio 2022 with SpecFlow for Visual Studio 2022 extension